sichkar-valentyn/Image_processing_in_Python/README.md

 Valentyn N Sichkar.
 Image processing in Python // GitHub platform.
 DOI: 10.5281/zenodo.1343603

 ## Description
 Image processing.
 Getting data from images in form of matrix with numbers, slicing them into color channels, applying filtering.
+Code examples with a lot of comments.

 ## Content
 Codes (it'll send you to appropriate file):